spatialos/gdk-for-unity/docs/modules/debug/network-analyzer.md

 # Network Analyzer

-The Network Analyzer window is a Unity Editor window which displays live bandwidth usage for a worker broken down by component type.
-This window can assist you in finding networking bottlenecks in your game.
+The Network Analyzer is a Unity Editor window which displays live bandwidth usage for a worker broken down by component type.
+This window can assist you with finding networking bottlenecks in your game.

 ## Usage